b0a04gl/auto-suggest-pro/readme.md

 # Auto Suggest Pro

 Auto Suggest Pro is a Java project that provides a type-ahead suggestion feature backed by a Trie data structure and Redis.
-The project is divided into two modules: Aggregator and Suggestor.
+The project is divided into two modules: Aggregator and Suggester.

 ### Aggregator Module